 Our coronavirus response

 When we published our new 5-year Strategy in November 2019, the pandemic had not yet started.
-We promised that we would focus on Impact, Influence and Integrity, and explained we would:
+We made a pledge back then to our supporters that we would focus on Impact, Influence and Integrity, and explained that we would:

 - Innovate in community programmes